wul99/Placental_mosaicism/README.md

 The boundary of loss of heterozygosity refinement.

 ### 9. Parental origin assignment
-Parental origin assignment of somatic mutations, including small-scale and large scale somatic mutations.
+Parental origin assignment of somatic mutations, including small-scale and large-scale somatic mutations.

-### Plot
-All scripts to generate respective figures

 ## Cites
 * Comprehensive mutation analysis of fetal and placental lineages to assess safety of mosaic embryo transfers.

 ## Contact
-For reporting issues or requests related to the package, please use GitHub Issues or write to wujing56@mail2.sysu.edu.cn.
+For any queries, please use GitHub Issues or write to wujing56@mail2.sysu.edu.cn.